Dr. Rachel Novick, Director

-Dr. Novick leads the development of new curriculum and academic programming for the Sustainability Minor.
+Professor Novick leads the development of new curriculum and academic programming for the Sustainability Minor.
 She holds a Ph.D. in Ecology & Evolutionary Biology from Yale University and a Master's in Forest Science from the Yale School of Forestry & Environmental Studies.
-Dr. Novick is an Assistant Professor of the Practice in the Department of Biological Sciences, where she teaches marine biology and horticulture in addition to her sustainability courses.
-In the community, she serves on the Ecological Advisory Council for South Bend Parks and is a member of the St. Joseph County Advisory Council for the Shirley Heinze Land Trust.
+Dr. Novick is an Associate Professor of the Practice in the Department of Biological Sciences, where she teaches marine biology.
+She has served on the Ecological Advisory Council for South Bend Parks and is a member of the St. Joseph County Advisory Council for the Shirley Heinze Land Trust.
 She is a LEED AP in Building Design & Construction and offers consulting services on green building and sustainability education.

 Natalie Ambrosio, Communications Specialist

-Natalie is responsible for conducting spotlight interviews with sustainability students and alumni and reporting on news and events for the Sustainability Minor.
-Natalie graduated from Notre Dame in 2016 with an Environmental Science major and a minor in Journalism, Ethics and Democracy.
-She also works as a Research Assistant at the Notre Dame Global Adaptation Index, where she examines how resilient cities are to the impacts of climate change and how ready they are to adapt.
+Natalie is responsible for conducting interviews with students and alumni and reporting on news and events for the Sustainability Minor.
+Natalie graduated from Notre Dame in January 2017, with a major in Environmental Science and a minor in Journalism, Ethics and Democracy.
+Natalie is also the Editor at Four Twenty Seven, a market intelligence firm based in Berkeley, CA that specializes in the economic risks of climate change.
+The firms brings climate data to corporations, investors and governments, helping them build resilience to the impacts of climate change.